Financial Aid for International Students

 If the check is co-payable to you, the student borrower and Columbia University, the check must be endorsed for deposit into your University account.

 Generally, there are two types of private student loans.
 Some lenders offer loan options with a US Cosigner.
 A few lenders may offer loans without a US cosigner.
-Please find below the 2022-2023 Suggested Lenders for private student loans.
 Borrowers should review and verify the exact terms, conditions, qualifications, and disclosures associated with any loan product with the lender.
 The lenders listed here are merely suggested lenders for loan offerings.
 This is not an exhaustive list of available lenders.
-Students have the right and ability to select the education loan provider of their choice, are not required to use any of these suggested lenders and will suffer no penalty for choosing a lender that is not included here as a suggested lender.
+Students have the right and ability to select the education loan provider of their choice, are not required to use any of these suggested lenders, and will suffer no penalty for choosing a lender that is not included here as a suggested lender.

 For International Students, please visit ELM Select for International Students.